Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 Dynamic search ads are also extremely helpful to eCommerce businesses, especially those with a wider inventory.

 With this automation option, Google uses a landing page from your website to create unique copy for your ad when someone searches for a relevant keyword.
-It’s “dynamic” in that it pulls information from your website to create the text ads within search results in real time.
+It’s “dynamic” in that it pulls information from your website to create text ads within search results in real time.
 These ads are also dynamic in the keywords they match and target.

 For example: If someone searches Google for “rain jacket women,” and you have a landing page for women’s jackets, that searcher will see your Dynamic Search ad with the headline “rain jacket women” (if Google’s algorithm finds it relevant to the search and decides to display it):

-We recommend using this campaign type when launching new accounts, as it ensures you’ll have coverage on all relevant keywords.
+We recommend using this campaign type when launching new PPC accounts, as it ensures you’ll have coverage on all relevant keywords.
 This strategy can also be used to identify new or seasonally trending pockets of traffic in existing accounts that are trying to expand.

 Not only is this a good keyword mining tool, but it may also foster strong campaign performance when paired with a Target ROAS or Target CPA bidding strategy.